-Immediately after taking a Canada goose (dusky, lesser/ Taverner, cackling, or other subspecies) or other goose into possession, you must record the required harvest report information in ink.
+Immediately after taking any geese (including Canadas, snows, white-fronts, and other geese)

+into possession, you must record the required harvest report information in ink on your harvest report.
 Hunters must go directly to the nearest check station and have geese tagged when leaving a hunt site, before 6:00 p.m.
-Note that all goose hunters (not just Canada goose hunters) are required to record harvest information and report to check stations after taking geese.